atomjoy/marker/README.md

 				const image = {
 					// url: 'https://developers.google.com/maps/documentation/javascript/examples/full/images/beachflag.png',
 					url: 'https://raw.githubusercontent.com/atomjoy/marker/main/google-marker.png',
-					// This marker is 20 pixels wide by 32 pixels high.
+					// This marker image is 256 pixels wide by 256 pixels high.
-					size: new google.maps.Size(20, 32),
+					size: new google.maps.Size(256, 256),
+					// Scaled size will be 100px x 100px
+					scaledSize: new google.maps.Size(80, 80),
 					// The origin for this image is (0, 0).
 					origin: new google.maps.Point(0, 0),
 					// The anchor for this image is the base of the flagpole at (0, 32).
-					anchor: new google.maps.Point(0, 32),
+					anchor: new google.maps.Point(40, 40),
 				}
 				// Shapes define the clickable region of the icon.
 The type defines an HTML
 				// <area> element 'poly' which traces out a polygon as a series of X,Y points.